DFE-Digital/schools-experience/README.md

 1. Run `bundle install` to install the gem dependencies
 2. Run `yarn` to install node dependencies
 3. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data.
-4. Run `bundle exec foreman start -f Procfile.dev` to launch the app on http://localhost:5000.
+4. Run `bundle exec rails s` to launch the app on http://localhost:5000.

 ## Whats included in this boilerplate?